Who and what have been the most important influences on your musical career?

 Which works do you think you perform best?

-Which works or performances are you most proud of?
+Which performances are you most proud of?

 What advice would you give to those who are considering a career in music?